December 18, 2017

 Budget survey.
 For the second year in a row, Oxford County took an interactive approach to the budget process by inviting residents to participate in an online survey to identify planning and service priorities for 2018.
 The survey invited residents to learn more about how various programs and projects are funded and then asked participants to indicate whether the same services should be enhanced, maintained or reduced in the upcoming year.
 It also asked residents to rate their overall perception of the value for County tax dollars and to indicate how they would like to participate in future budget consultations.

 A partnership with area municipalities

-With an earlier release date for this year’s survey, Oxford County will first share survey results across departments so that feedback can be considered before budgets are presented to Council.
-At the County, survey results will be shared with County Council during budget deliberations, which begin this fall.
+With an earlier release date for this year’s survey, Oxford County first shared survey results across departments so that feedback could be considered before budgets were presented to Council.
+At the County, survey results are shared with County Council during budget deliberations, which begin every fall.